Geirrod: Giant That Tried To Kill God Thor But Was Killed Himself

 This early and famous poem tells of Thor's visit to the realm of the giant Geirrod and how dangerous this visit was.

-Finally, he went to Freya, goddess of love, and asked her to lend him her falcon plumage.
+Finally, he went to Freya, the goddess of love, and asked her to lend him her falcon plumage.

 "I want to fly to Jotunheim," he explained, "and see what the giants are up against us."

-Freya rarely refused anyone any request, and soon Loki flew eastward, towards the country of giants, and approached the Geirrod's abode, where he saw a large hall.
-He sat down, looked in through the window, and soon attracted the attention of the giant, who ordered one of his servants to catch the bird and give it to him.
+Freya rarely refused anyone any request, and soon Loki flew eastward towards the country of giants and approached the Geirrod's abode, where he saw a large hall.
+He sat down, looked in through the window, and soon attracted the attention of the Giant, who ordered one of his servants to catch the bird and give it to him.

 However, it was easier said than done.
 Loki flew around from place to place, and it wasn't easy to come up along the hall wall, so high it was.

-Loki was so entertained at the clumsy attempts to catch him, that he, unfortunately, miscalculated his distance, and suddenly found himself a captive.
+Loki was so entertained at the clumsy attempts to catch him that he, unfortunately, miscalculated his distance and suddenly found himself a captive.

 Captivity Lasted Three Months